Written by Guillermo Troncoso.

 The film follows the aptly named Trip (Dane DeHaan), a young roadie who works for Metallica.
 During one of their latest concerts, Trip is sent on a mission to retrieve a mysterious item from a broken down truck.
 What starts out as a straight-forward task, soon descends into a surreal fight for survival.
 The streets quickly become a battleground for rioters and law enforcement officers, while a malevolent and murderous horseman makes it his mission to kill our young roadie.
 Will Trip manage to deliver this mysterious package – or even survive this bizarre hell that has taken over the city?

 This plot unfolds in sections; as we go back and forth between Trip’s adventure and Metallica’s concert.
 The concert itself is truly impressive.
 A feat of stage wizardry and technical performance, Metallica’s live show is a visual spectacle that manages to creatively incorporate various elements of live-effects.
+The visual effects on stage could only have been bettered with perhaps the implementation of something like Kaleida holograms to really make for an immersive experience for the live audience attending the concert; the possibilities with this technology are practically limitless and has people in the industry immensely excited to apply it in their own shows.
 Obviously, fans will rock along regardless of what unfolds on stage, but every couple of songs brings a new element that will at least renew the visual interest in their performance.

 Surreal and bizarre, Trip’s plot doesn’t offer more than visual flourishes.
 Special effects and slick transitions may look great on the big screen, but an almost cocky level of artsiness will have more eyes rolling than eyebrows raising.
 As a sort of MacGuffin, this mysterious package doesn’t ever add up to much.
 In fact, nothing that takes place arrives at a satisfactory conclusion.
 How the concert connects with Trip’s trip is beyond me, although Metallica fans may have answers in abundance.